MinaSameh1/image_processing_api/README.md

 # Image API

-This is a project for Udacity nano-degree fullstack project, sponsored by [EgyptFWD](https://egfwd.com/) the goal is to create an API to serve images and modify their size/other attributes.
+This is a project for Udacity nano-degree fullstack project, sponsored by [EgyptFWD](https://egfwd.com/) the goal is to create an API to serve images and modify their width and height.

 ## Instructions for running the API